|

 • Charge for your time.
 It’s one thing to make a small tweak that will take seconds, but some of the customizations I’ve been asked to do would have taken hours.
 Customers usually walk away, but that’s okay.
 I would rather lose the sale than be underpaid and undervalued.

-• When your whole shop is priced pretty low, it’s hard for the customer to understand that your time is worth money.
+• When your whole shop is priced low, it’s hard for customers to understand that your time is worth money.
 So be ready for people to walk away.

 • Be clear with the number of revisions you will offer.